Bridge Resilience Assessment with INSPIRE Data (RR-1)

 Georgia Institute of Technology: In-Kind Match | INSPIRE UTC: 00055082-02B

 INSPIRE Grant Award Number: 69A3551747126

 Brief Description of Research Project:

-Robotic data collection, both automated and remote, will enable post-disaster assessment of bridge components where it would normally be difficult and potentially dangerous for manual inspection by field workers to do so.
+Robotic data collection, both automated and remote, will enable post-disaster assessment of bridge components where it would normally be difficult and potentially dangerous for field workers to inspect manually.

 Approach and Methodology: To perform bridge resilience assessment, data will first be used to update component, e.g., column and girder, fragility assessments.
 Next, these updated component assessments will be input into bridge models to update overall bridge safety assessments.
 Safety will be determined based on updated assessments of load carrying capacity and updated bridge fragility functions.
 Finally, comparing these assessments across the bridges inspected will enable prioritization of repair across the transportation system for decreased system down time and improved resilience.